-Ametrine: Gemstone, Properties, Formation, Occurrence
+Ametrine: Crystals, Properties, Occurrence

 Ametrine is a naturally occurring variety of quartz that is a bicolor gemstone, displaying bands of both amethyst purple and citrine yellow.
 Ametrine is a relatively rare gemstone, and the finest specimens are highly prized by collectors and jewelry lovers, ametrine occurs naturally only at the Anahí Mine in the Sandoval Province of eastern Bolivia.